Master2-IAFA/15101051/doc/main.md

 ## Dependencies

-- The only dependency in Polyscope, who's included in the repository as submodule.
+- Polyscope, who's included in the repository as submodule.
+- OpenMesh

 ## Installation